 Create a controller with the

-type and, optionally, a controller name.
-The LXD cloud type is known as
+and, optionally, a controller name.
+The built-in LXD cloud is known as

-'localhost' and we'll give our controller the name of 'lxd-test'.
-The command
+'localhost' and we'll call our controller 'lxd-test'.
+The command therefore

 juju bootstrap localhost lxd-test

-This may take a few minutes as LXD must download an image for Xenial.
+This may take a few minutes as LXD must download an image to use for the new LXD container.
 A cache will be used for subsequent containers.

 Once the process has completed you can check that the controller has been created: